This resource explains depression and how to manage it during cancer treatment.

 - Feeling like nothing will make you feel better.

-- Not enjoying activities that you once liked.
+- Not enjoying activities you used to like.

 - Having thoughts or plans of hurting yourself.